prasanthi513/the_socialite/README.md

 *The socialite can view what's currently happening in all his 3 social networking sites.
 Facebook, Twitter and Instagram*

+*The socialite can also view what's happening in each social site also*

 ### View all social feeds
 **Definitions**